Project Dates: 2010 – present

 Bifocal Modeling is an inquiry-driven science learning approach that challenges students to design, compare and examine the relationships between physical experiments and computational models (thus, “Bifocal”).
 Students explore natural phenomena such as heat diffusion, chemical reactions, and bacterial growth through physical experimentation, computer models, and the comparison of both in real time.
 Bifocal Modeling also offers students opportunities to design their models and simulations, instead of only interacting with them.

 Bifocal Modeling differs from other educational uses of modeling and simulation because it brings in empirical data in real-time, so the comparison with the model is tightly incorporated into the curricular unit.
 This is different from using lab experiments only for confirmation of theoretical content.
 The range of classroom possibilities for Bifocal Modeling accommodates many types of activities.
 In a typical unit, students explore a phenomenon by developing or exploring two parallel implementations: a physical experiment and a computer model connected through a sensor.
-This design enables students to quickly identify the similarities and differences between the two, which archives two goals: on the content side, they can more readily understand and refine their theories and models.
+This design enables students to quickly identify the similarities and differences between the two, which achieves two goals: on the content side, they can more readily understand and refine their theories and models.
 On the meta-modeling side, students can reflect about the nature of models, their limitations and applications, the role of error and error correction, and how scientists create laws and equations based on noisy data.

 General Structure and Activities